The following programs participate in a centralized application system unique to their discipline.

-- For information regarding the Doctorate in Clinical Psychology program, please click here.
+- For Doctorate in Clinical Psychology admission requirements, please click here.

-- For information regarding the Master of Science in Marriage and Family Therapy program, please click here.
+- For Master of Science in Marriage and Family Therapy admission requirements, please click here.

-- For information regarding the Master of Science Physician Assistant Practice program, please click here.
+- For Master of Science Physician Assistant Practice program admission requirements, please click here.

 To pursue a graduate degree, a specialized credential, or a graduate certificate program at the University of La Verne, students must be formally admitted by the appropriate graduate department.
 Candidates are evaluated on the strength of their GPA, Statement of Purpose, letters of recommendation, resume (if required), and standardized test scores (where applicable).
 Additional materials may be required based on program; please contact your Associate Director of Admission for more information regarding additional requirements or review the program-specific requirements in our University’s Catalog.